Parent Advisory Council (PAC)

 - The above committee worked to gain approval to hire a Transition Specialist, and subsequently, the Transition House was built.
 The Transition House is home to a post-secondary program for special needs students ages 18-22.

 - In the Fall of 2012, Parent Advisory Council recommended to the Board that a Parent Mentoring Initiative be established, in order to provide support via networking with other parents of special needs students.
-This year, PAC committed to attend PLASE meetings (Parents of Lincoln-Way Area Associated with Special Education) in order to network as part of focus groups at the end of PLASE informational meetings.
+PAC committed to attend PLASE meetings (Parents of Lincoln-Way Area Associated with Special Education) in order to network as part of focus groups at the end of PLASE informational meetings.